Alfa4all

 Dag waarop face-to-face bijeenkomsten plaatsvinden

 Two sessions; at the start and halfway through the course.
+Sessions will take place on Fridays, time TBD.

 Toetsing